prajwalnl/aks_deploy/README.md

 2. View the pipeline log.
 The below stages should be run successfully.
 	- Azure resource creation.
-	- Build and push the image to dockerHub.
 	- Build and push images to Azure CR.
 	- Deploy to Kubernetes.